nobiSaR/Menu/README.md

 # Menu
-contains a menu with three items aligned horizontally.
+Contains a menu with three items aligned horizontally.